December 18, 2012

 "Kids need to know how to make smart money management decisions early in life," said retired Detroit Lion wide receiver Herman Moore.
 "It takes the combined efforts of parents, teachers and mentors within the community to give teenagers a strong background in personal finance."

 Available online, at www.michigan.financialfootball.com, Financial Football puts students' fiscal knowledge to the test in an online simulation game environment by combining the structure and rules of the NFL with financial education questions of varying difficulty.
-Visa has also released the game as a free iPhone app on iTunes, along with an optimized HD iPad version.
+Visa has also released the game as a free Android or iOS app.

 "For over a decade, Visa has been committed to promoting financial literacy and we are proud to assist Treasurer Andy Dillon in his efforts to strengthen financial education," said Jason Alderman, Senior Director of Global Financial Education, Visa Inc.